patrickbwarren/transam-triton/EMULATOR.md

-The two stop bits are handled in software by doubling the delay since there is no need to write out two successive 0x00 bytes to port 6 (this has the potential to fool an emulation which is tracking port access!).
+The two stop bits are handled in software by doubling the delay since there is no need to write out two successive 0x00 bytes to port 6 (this has the potential to fool an emulation which is tracking port writes!).
 Also port 6 is initialised to 0x00 during startup (monitor code at 0x007d).

 An example output is captured below in the emulator, where the right